How to Check your Ubuntu Version

 Being part of the Linux Standard Base (LSB) means that this tool should be available on most newer versions of Ubuntu.

-1. To use the lsb_release tool to output the Ubuntu version, we can use the following command.
+1. To get the lsb_release tool to output your Ubuntu version in the terminal, all you need to do is use the following command.

 lsb_release -a